seime/openhab-bthome/README.md

 This binding adds support for [BTHome protocal standard devices](https://bthome.io/)

+This project is using https://github.com/koenvervloesem/BTHome-Kaitai-Struct to parse the BTHome protocol data.

 ## Supported Things

 Following thing type is supported by this extension: